AnanthaRamanujan-SM/opennms-tutorials-1_training/session5/README.md

 Out of the box, OpenNMS uses RRD Tool to store performance data.
 Historically, It also used RRD Tool to generate the graph displays on he OpenNMS UI.
-(Note that OpenNMS can also use Jrobin a java implementation of RRD Tool - but this is now depricated)
+(Note that OpenNMS can also use Jrobin a java implementation of RRD Tool - but this is now deprecated)

-With the introdction of NoSQL backends such as cassandra, it was neccesary to create a new library which could generate graphs from multiple back ends.
+With the introduction of NoSQL backends such as cassandra, it was necessary to create a new library which could generate graphs from multiple back ends.
 This library is called [Backshift](https://github.com/OpenNMS/backshift)

 For backwards compatability, [Backshift](https://github.com/OpenNMS/backshift) still uses the original RRDTool graph definitions stored in [etc/snmp-graph.properties.d](../../main/pristine-opennms-config-files/etc-pristine/snmp-graph.properties.d)